 So, if you want to know how much money you really have in your account, look at your available funds.

-Should you use debit or credit?
+Should you use a debit or credit card?

 It depends how you want to manage your money.
-Some people prefer to only spend what they have in their account, while others use a credit card to help with cashflow, pay for large purchases or to collect credit card reward points.
+Some people prefer to only spend what they have in their account, while others use a credit card to help with cashflow, pay for large purchases, or to collect credit card reward points.

 Others use a combination of both cards to manage their money.